pop-ecx/sigma-ls/README.md

 ## To do
 - Supposed to allow for code completion
 - Supposed to allow for snippets too
+- Since I'm doing this for Neovim, I won't write a client, I'll just connect to it using lua.
+- Extend telescope to show backend conversion to various backends like elasticsearch

 Let's do this